Diagnostic Breast Procedures

 PET-CT

 PET stands for Positron Emission Tomography.
 A PET scan creates an X-ray photo of your body after you are given a low dose of a radioactive substance.
-PET scans can help diagnose the size and type of a tumor, as well as determine how a tumor is responding to treatments.
+PET scans can help diagnose the size and type of tumor, as well as determine how a tumor is responding to treatments.

 Biopsy